Deborah Wazir says Linux helped her land her current job.

 "Once I had done enough work at home and become comfortable with installing and working with RHEL and Ubuntu, I added Linux experience to my resume.
 I was careful not to overstate my skill level, both on my resume and in interviews.
 But the work I had done on my own, combined with past proven success with quickly coming up to speed with new technologies, definitely made it possible for me to get my current job."

 Deborah plans to continue her Linux education into the new year.
-While she has taken advantage of Linux Foundation membership benefits, such as discount subscriptions to industry journals, she says this year she will likely use the discount for Linux training at The Linux Foundation.
+While she has taken advantage of Linux Foundation supporter benefits, such as discount subscriptions to industry journals, she says this year she will likely use the discount for Linux training at The Linux Foundation.
 She adds, "In 2011, I plan to be more systematic in my self-directed Linux study.
 At work we have a few hundred Red Hat servers, both physical and virtual.
 I would like to get a Red Hat certification before the end of the year.
 So maybe I will switch my home PC to CentOS as I prepare for certification."

 Her favorite tool for her ongoing education?
 Linux Live CDs.
 "The Live CD's available for the various distro's have opened up the world of Linux for me.
 When I first started looking at open source software, I was always discouraged by the prospect of downloading the source code, resolving dependencies, compiling everything, and troubleshooting until it would finally work.
 I just didn't have the spare time to sustain that kind of effort, even though I understood programming.
 Now, for example with Ubuntu, I can boot up and my wireless card in the laptop just works.
 And, I can really start enjoying using Linux immediately.
 This gives me the confidence to try more difficult things later on."